Brady's Legislative Blueprint for a Safer America

 Taking On the Gun Industry

-For example, the “Tiahrt Amendments” have been used to shield the most negligent gun dealers from public scrutiny, such as the roughly 5% of licensed firearms dealers responsible for the sale of 90% of crime guns whose identities are blocked from disclosure.
+For example, the “Tiahrt Amendments” have been used to shield the most negligent gun dealers from scrutiny, including the roughly 5% of licensed firearms dealers responsible for the sale of 90% of crime guns whose identities are blocked from disclosure.
 The Protection of Lawful Commerce in Arms Act (PLCAA), has also been interpreted by some courts to provide firearms manufacturers and retailers unheard-of protection from civil liability, which undermines victims of gun violence and removes key incentives for the gun industry to adopt life-saving business practices.

 We must end special treatment and ensure a level playing field by taking on the gun industry, removing special protections, and ensuring transparency.